Open-EO/openeo-vue-components/README.md

 <script src="https://cdn.jsdelivr.net/npm/@openeo/vue-components@2/assets/openeo.min.js"></script>
 ```

 All components can be used as HTML tags in kebab-case.
+Also, ALL parameters must be converted to kebab-case!
 For example, the component [`BillingPlans`](#billingplans) can be used as `<billing-plans></billing-plans>`.
 Props can be passed as HTML attributes if the value is a scalar.
 For arrays and objects, you have to specify them as child `script` tags with the attributes `prop="..."` and `type="application/json"`.